nstarman/trackstream/README.rst

 Copyright 2020 - Nathaniel Starkman.

-``streamtrack`` is free software made available under the BSD-3 License.
-For details see the `LICENSE <https://github.com/nstarman/streamtrack/blob/master/LICENSE>`_ file.
+``trackstream`` is free software made available under the BSD-3 License.
+For details see the `LICENSE <https://github.com/nstarman/trackstream/blob/master/LICENSE>`_ file.

 If you make use of this code, consider citing the Zenodo DOI as a software citation